-We made a quick visit to the Cathedral and then wandered across the Zocalo to the busy streets beyond in search of several markets.
-We originally were going to visit the Central de Abastos, the large market on the edge of town, but were advised by our hotel against it, saying it could be unsafe, and suggested alternatives.
+We made a quick visit to the Cathedral and then wandered across the Zocalo to the busy streets beyond.
+We were in search of several markets.
+Originally, however, we were going to visit the Central de Abastos, the large market on the edge of town.
+But we were advised by our hotel against it, saying it could be unsafe, and suggested alternatives.

-We soon found the artisan market, which didn’t evolve into much of anything, and also found a colorful, down-to-earth slice of Oaxacan life in the vegetable and meat market.
+We soon found the artisan market, which didn’t evolve into much of anything.
+But we also found a colorful, down-to-earth slice of Oaxacan life in the vegetable and meat market.
 If you’re looking for street vendors you’ll find most of them on the periphery of the Zocalo.

 Special Places in Oaxaca – the City’s Museums